 - A notification message with a countdown timer of 60 seconds displays.
 The message asks you to switch to the rule set for the new country (USA or Canada) or to cancel.

-- If you cancel the message, GPS continues to detect you in the new country, and you sign in or switch co-driver, the same message displays again.
+- If you cancel the message, if GPS continues to detect you in the new country, and if you sign in or switch co-driver, the same message is displayed again.